 - A hard money loan eliminates “most” of the red tape for borrowing.

 - Convenience and flexibility of terms can be great.

 Hard Money Cons:

 Illinois Land Trust as Security, A variation on Hard Money Lending

 Example: The borrower has no collateral, down payment or anything to help them get a traditional loan.
 The lender is averse to making a private party loan and taking a mortgage and being faced with the possibility of being forced to file a foreclosure.
 They ask me to serve as Trustee of an Illinois Land Trust.

 The choice of trustee was made because each party to the purchase knows me, but did not know each other.
 The Trust protects the Hard Money lender in case the borrower defaults.
 The trust lists the lender as the beneficial interest of the trust.
 The Trust also protects the borrower from adverse possession by the lender.
 After the terms of the Hard Money Loan are completed 100% of the beneficial interest will be transferred to the borrower.

-Should the borrower defaults, the lender already owns the real estate.
+Should the borrower default, the lender already owns a beneficial interest in the real estate.
 No legal action other than a possible eviction is required.
 No need to foreclose on a loan.
 Just evict the occupant.
 The borrower must fulfill the terms of the Hard Money Agreement to receive an equitable position.